-The Razklon Gallery offers artists the opportunity to show their work for one month between hills, fields and forests, next to a dusty road where the local cows make their daily trip to their pastures.
-We are looking for works that somehow relate to the showcase, its environment or the remoteness of the setting, or oppose this entirely.
+The Razklon Gallery offers artists the opportunity to show their work among hills, fields and forests, next to a dusty road where local cows make their daily trip to their pastures.
+We are looking for works that in some way form a relation or contradiction to the display case, its surroundings or remote location.

 Update regarding COVID-19

 Due to COVID-19, we cannot yet say when the circumstances will allow for an artist residency again.
 However, we have decided to follow through with the official opening of our new exhibition space, the Razklon Gallery.
-The isolated location of this showcase naturally provides a safe place in the current corona crisis; located in the mids of nature it exists far away from the virus and the crowds.
+The isolated location of this showcase naturally provides a safe place in the current corona crisis, far away from the virus and the crowds.
 To add extra visibility, all works in the showcase are carefully documented and published online.
 This way, we hope to continue functioning as an art platform, hosting artists from all around the world.

-POST: it is possible to send us your work by post, as international mail is currently allowed into Bulgaria.
+POST It is possible to send us your work by post.
 Contact us for the address!